 All complaints require proper investigation, and we want to ensure that our response to you addresses the issues raised in your complaint.

-We will provide you an initial response within 10 business days of receiving your complaint.
-However, where further information is required from you or outside sources, Payright aims to resolve complaints within 21 business days of receiving all the required information.
+We will provide you an initial response within 14 calendar days (10 business days) of receiving your complaint.
+However, where further information is required from you or outside sources, Payright aims to resolve complaints within 21 calendar days of receiving all the required information.